MichnoM/Isaac/README.md

 * **src/gui.py** - Creates player and boss healthbars, pickup counters, pause screen, item description animations and font outlines.

 ### Additional Files
-* **settings.py** - Containins the initial window width, height and debug mode toggle.
+* **settings.py** - Contains the initial window width, height and debug mode toggle.
 * **globals.py** - Stores the dynamic window size.
 * **src/spritesheet.py** - Allows to divide spritesheets into even tiles and then returns the requested tile as a ready-to-use sprite.
 * **src/items.py** - Stores the names, attributes, statistics and descriptions of all the available items in the game.